HMuraja/Project1--Static-Website/README.md

 - All three files were run on the HTML Validator with following results.
   - When testing the index.html no errors were detected.
   - When checking services.html two errors were detected.
-Both were concerning stray end tags of “</div>” on lines 75 and 76.
+Both were concerning stray end tags of “div” on lines 75 and 76.
 Strayed end tags corrected and second check performed without any further errors detected.
   - Contactus.html ran into two errors.
 First error occurred due to having “name” attribute twice on line 43 of file.
 One of the attributes removed to fix the issue.
 Second error occurred due to having “type” attribute for the textarea element on line 51.
 Bug fixed by removing the “type” and it’s value from the text area element attributes.
 Contactus.html ran again without any errors.

 ### Validator Testing

 - HTML
   - All three files were run on the HTML Validator [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
   - Two of th files had errors first time around:
      - When checking services.html two errors were detected.
-Both were concerning stray end tags of “</div>” on lines 75 and 76.
+Both were concerning stray end tags of “div” on lines 75 and 76.
 Strayed end tags corrected and second check performed without any further errors detected.
      - Contactus.html ran into two errors.
 First error occurred due to having “name” attribute twice on line 43 of file.
 One of the attributes removed to fix the issue.
 Second error occurred due to having “type” attribute for the textarea element on line 51.
 Bug fixed by removing the “type” and it’s value from the text area element attributes.
 Contactus.html ran second time without any errors.

 - CSS